wp-plugins/hello-simpsons-chalkboard-gag/readme.txt

 == Description ==

-**A big thanks is owed to [The Simpsons Archive](http://www.snpp.com/guides/chalkboard.openings.html), without which this plugin would not be maintainable.**
+**A big thanks is owed to [The Simpsons Archive](http://www.snpp.com/guides/chalkboard.openings.html), without which this plugin would not be possible!**

 This plugin was based on the Hello Dolly plugin that most active WordPress users are familiar.
 Much like the reason why Hello Dolly was created, the Simpsons Chalkboard Gag plugin was designed to bring a little